-- Explain to Congress and FHFA why your bank is a member of the System include points about the access to necessary liquidity in all economic cycles and specifics about how your bank uses System access to further economic opportunity in your community including through the Affordable Housing Program (AHP). - Urge Congress not to expand FHLB membership to less regulated entities or those without collateral to back their borrowing, which would destabilize the FHLB System and put bank investments at risk. - Engage with FHFA through the RFI process to be sure that they hear how important the FHLBs are to your bank, your community and your customers.
+Explain to Congress and FHFA why your bank is a member of the System - include points about the access to necessary liquidity in all economic cycles and specifics about how your bank uses System access to further economic opportunity in your community including through the Affordable Housing Program (AHP).

+Urge Congress not to expand FHLB membership to less regulated entities or those without collateral to back their borrowing, which would destabilize the FHLB System and put bank investments at risk.